mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 >
 > - 8 x 400 ton Corsairs
 >
-> - 8 x 400 ton Close Escort (Gazelle class, page 123 of the Traveller rules)
+> - 8 x 400 ton Close Escort (Gazelle class, #TODO  page 123 of the Traveller rules)
 >
 > The Maas fleet also includes nuclear missiles (4 on each ship) which will be used as last resort weapons to force Vinen into surrender.